Last updated: November 30, 2021

-The 18-mile Yampa Bench Road connects the Echo Park Road with the monument's southeast boundary.
-From there, several Moffat County dirt roads lead to US Highway 40.
-The Yampa Bench Road runs along a large "bench" or flat area above the Yampa River.
-Several viewpoints, trails and historic sites provide access to the area's dramatic scenery and history.
+The unpaved 18 mile (29 km) Yampa Bench Road connects the Echo Park Road with the monument's southeast boundary.
+From there, Moffat County dirt roads lead to US Highway 40.
+The Yampa Bench Road runs along a large "bench" (flat area) above the Yampa River.
+Several viewpoints, trails, and historic sites provide access to the area's dramatic scenery and history.
 Wildlife such as mule deer, elk, pronghorn may be occasionally seen.

 Camping is not permitted along the Yampa Bench Road.
 All vehicles and bikes must remain on roads.
 The following vehicle types are prohibited: all-terrain vehicles (ATVs), off highway vehicles (OHVs), utility terrain vehicles (UTVs), and non-street legal dirt bikes.

 The road is winding with some narrow and steep sections.
 A few small stream crossings may hold water and mud for extended periods.
 The road crosses soft sand deposits in several places.
 In dry conditions, the Yampa Bench Road is considered relatively easy for high-clearance, four-wheel-drive (4WD) vehicles.
 The road impassable for all vehicles when wet and during the winter.